OpenDSA/OpenDSA/RST/en/PL/RecursiveFunctions.rst

 The Y Fixed-point Combinator
 ----------------------------

-To turn the :math:`\lambda` calculus into a "real" programming language, we need to be able to manipulate, we saw in the previous section that we could appropriately define boolean constants (true, false), conditionals (if-then-else), logical operators (and, or, not), integers (0, 1, 2, 3, etc.), and arithmetic operators (:math:`+`, :math:`-`, etc.).
+In our endeavor to turn the :math:`\lambda` calculus into a "real" programming language, we saw in the previous section that we could appropriately define boolean constants (true, false), conditionals (if-then-else), logical operators (and, or, not), integers (0, 1, 2, 3, etc.), and arithmetic operators (:math:`+`, :math:`-`, etc.).

 However, one thing is missing.
 We still need to be able to define recursive functions (factorial, etc.).
 But to recur, we need a "name"